emqxarchive/emqx-docs-en/source/plugins.rst

     ## Enumeration value: plain | md5 | sha | sha256
     auth.user.password_hash = sha256

-JWT authentication plugin
+JWT Authentication Plugin
 ---------------------------

 `emqx_auth_jwt`_  supports a `JWT`_-based way to authenticate connected clients and only supports connection authentication.
 It parses and verifies the legitimacy and timeliness of the Token, and  allows connection when satisfied.

-JWT authentication configuration
+JWT Authentication Configuration
 :::::::::::::::::::::::::::::::::

 etc/plugins/emqx_auth_jwt.conf: